‘Thoughts and Prayers’ Just Won’t Cut It Anymore

-Last week, I got off work and sat down to eat dinner in the cafeteria and got on my phone for the first time all day.
+Last week, I got off work and sat down to eat dinner in the cafeteria and went on my phone for the first time all day.
 I logged onto Twitter to find that there had been another school shooting in a high school in Texas, Santa Fe High School.
 10 people were killed.

 As disgusting as it is, my lack of shock at another school shooting is completely normal.
 Some survivors of this most recent shooting even said themselves that they knew it was only a matter of time.

 And that’s not normal.
 Being able to shrug off a mass shooting as “sad but, what else happened today?” is not a normal thing that happens in other countries.
 After seeing the headlines, I continued to scroll through Twitter and eat my stir-fry as I would have on any other day, rather than putting my phone down and losing my appetite, which is what mass murder usually does to people.

 Now, for those of you who have never logged onto a social media site in the aftermath of a shooting, you may not be well acquainted with the posts of this vernacular that I referred to earlier: “Thoughts and Prayers” posts.

 After a shooting takes place, many of those who are in office tweet things like this:

 These tweets are, at the very least, very polite and a good thing to do when a large group of people has just died.
 Unfortunately, these sorts of posts are usually just about the end of action when it comes to gun violence for many politicians; many representatives go right back to their jobs after tweeting things like this and do nothing real to attempt to try and fix the problem.

 The thing that you might be confused about here is obvious, I know because I am too.
 Why are they sending thoughts and prayers to those who are dead and injured when they could just send policy through Congress and end this mess?
 Why are they sending thoughts and prayers when they could reform gun laws and ensure the safety of the public for the foreseeable future?